mol and mol2

 end

-In this file, strucutures defined in mol
+In this file, the structures defined by mol

 and mol2